-The table\info/2 function takes two arguments.
+The table_info/2 function takes two arguments.
 The first is the name of a Mnesia table.
 The second is one of the following keys:

 - all.
 Returns a list of all local table information.
-Each element is a {InfoKey, ItemVal} tuple. - New InfoItems can be added and old undocumented InfoItems can be removed without notice. - access\mode.
+Each element is a {InfoKey, ItemVal} tuple. - New InfoItems can be added and old undocumented InfoItems can be removed without notice. - access_mode.
 Returns the access mode of the table.
-The access mode can be read\only or read\write. - arity.
+The access mode can be read_only or read_write. - arity.
 Returns the arity of records in the table as specified in the schema. - attributes.
 Returns the table attribute names that are specified in the schema. - checkpoints.
-Returns the names of the currently active checkpoints, which involve this table on this node. - cookie.
+Returns the names of the currently active checkpoints, which involve this table on this node.

+- cookie.
 Returns a table cookie, which is a unique system-generated identifier for the table.
 The cookie is used internally to ensure that two different table definitions using the same table name cannot accidentally be intermixed.
-The cookie is generated when the table is created initially. - disc\copies.
-Returns the nodes where a disc\copy of the table resides according to the schema. - disc\only\copies.
-Returns the nodes where a disc\only\copy of the table resides according to the schema. - index.
-Returns the list of index position integers for the table. - load\node.
+The cookie is generated when the table is created initially. - disc_copies.
+Returns the nodes where a disc_copy of the table resides according to the schema. - disc_only_copies.
+Returns the nodes where a disc_only_copy of the table resides according to the schema - index.
+Returns the list of index position integers for the table. - load_node.
 Returns the name of the node that Mnesia loaded the table from.
-The structure of the returned value is unspecified, but can be useful for debugging purposes. - load\order.
+The structure of the returned value is unspecified, but can be useful for debugging purposes. - load order.
 Returns the load order priority of the table.
-It is an integer and defaults to 0 (zero). - load\reason.
+It is an integer and defaults to 0 (zero). - load_reason.
 Returns the reason of why Mnesia decided to load the table.
-The structure of the returned value is unspecified, but can be useful for debugging purposes. - local\content.
+The structure of the returned value is unspecified, but can be useful for debugging purposes. - local_content.
 Returns true or false to indicate if the table is configured to have locally unique content on each node. - master nodes.
 Returns the master nodes of a table. - memory.
-Returns the number of words allocated to the table on this node. - ram\copies.
-Returns the nodes where a ram\copy of the table resides according to the schema. - record\name.
+Returns for ram_copies and disc_copies tables the number of words allocated in memory to the table on this node.
+For disc_only_copies tables the number of bytes stored on disc is returned. - ram copies.
+Returns the nodes where a ram copy of the table resides according to the schema. - record_name.
 Returns the record name, common for all records in the table. - size.
 Returns the number of records inserted in the table. - snmp.
-Returns the SNMP struct. [] means that the table currently has no SNMP properties. - storage\type.
+Returns the SNMP struct. [] means that the table currently has no SNMP properties. - storage_type.
 Returns the local storage type of the table.
-It can be disc\copies, ram\copies, disc\only\copies, or the atom unknown unknown is returned for all tables that only reside remotely. - subscribers.
+It can be disc_copies, ram_copies, disc_only_copies, or the atom unknown unknown is returned for all tables that only reside remotely. - subscribers.
 Returns a list of local processes currently subscribing to local table events that involve this table on this node. - type.
-Returns the table type, which is bag, set, or ordered\set.
+Returns the table type, which is bag, set, or ordered_set. - user_properties.

-- user\properties.
 Returns the user-associated table properties of the table.
-It is a list of the stored property records. - version.
+It is a list of the stored property records - version.
 Returns the current version of the table definition.
 The table version is incremented when the table definition is changed.
-The table definition can be incremented directly when it has been changed in a schema transaction, or when a committed table definition is merged with table definitions from other nodes during startup. - where\to\read.
+The table definition can be incremented directly when it has been changed in a schema transaction, or when a committed table definition is merged with table definitions from other nodes during startup. - where_to_read.
 Returns the node where the table can be read.
-If value nowhere is returned, either the table is not loaded or it resides at a remote node that is not running. - where\to\write.
-Returns a list of the nodes that currently hold an active replica of the table. - wild\pattern.
+If value nowhere is returned, either the table is not loaded or it resides at a remote node that is not running. - where_to_write.
+Returns a list of the nodes that currently hold an active replica of the table. - wild_pattern.
 Returns a structure that can be given to the various match functions for a certain table.
-A record tuple is where all record fields have value ' '.
+A record tuple is where all record fields have value ''.